 They also learnt how stress works (which explained their fatigue, digestive problems and foggy brains) and some of the yogic techniques that can help.
 We continue next week where we’ll be noticing the positive impact that caring for ourselves has on the loved one we care for.

-To find out about getting Yoga for Carers into your organisation please get in touch.
+To find out about Yoga for Carers for your organisation email [email protected].